facebookresearch/fmmax/README.md

 The FMM -- also known as rigorous coupled wave analysis (RCWA) -- is a semianalytical method that solves Maxwell's equations in periodic stratified media, where in-plane directions are treated with a truncated Fourier basis and the normal direction is handled by a scattering matrix approach [1999 Whittaker, 2012 Liu, 2020 Jin].
 This allows certain classes of structures to be modeled with relatively low computational cost.

 Our use of JAX enables GPU acceleration and automatic differentiation of FMM simulations.
-Besides these features, FMMAX is differentiated from other FMM codes by its support for Brillouin zone integration and advanced vector FMM formulations which improve convergence.
+Besides these features, FMMAX is differentiated from other codes by its support for Brillouin zone integration and advanced vector FMM formulations which improve convergence.

 ## Brillouin zone integration
 Brillouin zone integration [2022 Lopez-Fraguas] allows modeling of localized sources in periodic structures.
 Check out the `crystal` example to see how we model a Gaussian beam incident upon a photonic crystal slab, or to model an isolated dipole embedded within the slab.
 The Gaussian beam fields are shown below.